VisualText/py-package-nlpengine/README.md

 #### analyze(text: str, parser: str = "parse-en-us"): str
 This calls one of the analyzers in the analyzer folder on the text.
 If the analyzer folder was not set, it will use the library analyzers that come with NLPPlus.
-It is recommended that you use the function copy_library_analyzers to copy the analyzers to avoid having them overwritten when a new version of NLPPlus is installed.
+If you are planning to modify the library analyzers, it is recommended that you use the function copy_library_analyzers to copy the analyzers to avoid having them overwritten when a new version of NLPPlus is installed.

-The analyze function a results object that make the analyzer output files easily accessible to python. (see reults below)
+The analyze function returns a results object that make the analyzer output files easily accessible to python. (see reults below)

 #### copy_library_analyzers(self, to_dir: str, overwrite: bool=True)